jefftsui1/jefftsui1/README.md

 <div align="left">

- ✎ I’m currently working on **a few hands-on Cybersecurity Projects**
+ ✎ I’m currently working on **Hands-On Cybersecurity Projects**

  💻 I’m currently learning **Ethical Hacking** and studying **AWS Solutions Architect**

  🔎 I'm seeking collaborative cybersecurity projects and internship opportunities to expand my knowledge

- 💡 Feel free to inquire about topics related to Cybersecurity
+ 💡 Please do not hesitate to ask any questions about cybersecurity.

  ⚡ Fun fact: **You can skydive without a parachute, but only once.**